andrew henderson menu

 South Sudan

-Only citizens of Kenya, Tanzania, Uganda and Egypt have visa-free access to South Sudan – and the four other countries that have visa-on-arrival access would benefit from applying for the eVisa anyway.
+Only citizens of Kenya, Tanzania, Uganda and Egypt have visa-free access to South Sudan – and the four other countries that have visa-on-arrival access would benefit from applying for the e-visa anyway.
 You can apply through their official site here.

-St. Kitts and Nevis
+St Kitts and Nevis

-As a country that derives income from its economic citizenship program and tourism, St. Kitts is a pretty open place to visit.
-Even Indians, who generally have a hard time traveling, can show up without an advance visa.
-For the southeast Asians, central Asians, and Africans who need a visa, the process is all done online.
-Most Caribbean countries have about six embassies, so there is little other way to handle the process and it’s really more of an online visa application than a standard e-visa.
-Still, the process seems easy and can be found here.
+Unsurprisingly for a country that derives income from its economic citizenship program and tourism, St Kitts is a pretty open place to visit.
+Even citizens of India, who generally have a hard time travelling, can show up without organising a visa in advance.
+For the Asians and Africans who do need a visa, the process is all done online.

 Sri Lanka